온라인미디어 예술활동 지원 Art Change Up

 -To see and discuss work with Music Collaborator, Evelyn

-Supported by both British Art Council and Korea Arts Management Service (KAMS)
+Granted by both British Art Council and Korea Arts Management Service (KAMS)

 -To gain understanding of arts scene in the UK